jstnklnr/sfvim-vscode/README.md

 > Copies the highlighted text and jumps to first selected character

-> Default bind: c
+> Default bind: gc

 #### copy.moveLast

 > Copies the highlighted text and jumps to the last selected character

-> Default bind: C
+> Default bind: gC

 #### copy.specialWord